linsight/react-keyboard-event-handler/README.md

 'all' | n/a | handle all keyboard events

+__Note__:
+1. Alias keys are alias to a list of common keys.
+Expect the same behavior as if the respective array of of common key names is in use.
-When a keyboard event matches, the first (`key`) parameter to the callback function will be a lowercase key name.
+1. When a keyboard event matches, the first (`key`) parameter to the callback function will be the matched. lowercase common key name.
+1. Alias key names do not work with modifiers.

 # About exclusive handlers